Last week Merkel leaned left and it worked. Truth be told, she had to.

 The fact is that uranium, pound for pound, is quite simply unbeatable as a source of base load power.
 Here’s the comparison compliments of the European Nuclear Society:

-With a complete combustion or fission, approx. 8 kWh of heat can be generated from 1 kg of coal, approx. 12 kWh from 1 kg of mineral oil and around 24,000,000 kWh from 1 kg of uranium-235.
+With complete combustion or fission, approx. 8 kWh of heat can be generated from 1 kg of coal, approx. 12 kWh from 1 kg of mineral oil and around 24,000,000 kWh from 1 kg of uranium-235.
 Related to one kilogram, uranium-235 contains two to three million times the energy equivalent of oil or coal.
 The illustration shows how much coal, oil or natural uranium is required for a certain quantity of electricity.
 Thus, 1 kg natural uranium – following a corresponding enrichment and used for power generation in light water reactors – corresponds to nearly 10,000 kg of mineral oil or 14,000 kg of coal and enables the generation of 45,000 kWh of electricity.

-Now, I realise that explaining facts to social justice warriors is futile.
+Now, I realize that explaining facts to social justice warriors is futile.
 You may as well be saying “hey come and join me, we’re going to go down the local kindergarten and beat toddlers to death… with clubs” because they’re no more interested in facts, or science, or data than they are in working for a living.

 But at the end of the day we’re lucky enough to live in a world that is always in flux and as such not every country is embracing verdammt dumm.